Ichimonji10/impedimenta/ansible/physical/roles/subsonic/README.md

 * Delete outdated files that might be lying around from previous implementation of this role and the `user-subsonic-backup` role.
 * Ensure that only the "subsonic" user can access Subsonic's database.
-* Add the "subsonic" user to groups `ichimonji10` and `transmission`, so that it can view the corresponding users' files.
+* Add the "subsonic" user to the `media` group, so that it can access media files.
 * Create a podcasts directory.